Halden Aerospace Laboratory

 The Digital Systems sector at IFE in Halden has over 70 researchers who have worked specifically with digital systems and technologies for over 35 years.
 We specialise in human-technology interactions across multiple safety-critical and high-hazard industries, including nuclear, petroleum, aviation, rail, process industry, medicine, healthcare and renewable energy.
 Our focus on applied research ensures that we support these domains to transfer theory into practice.

 The Digital Systems sector hosts several advanced research laboratories that can operate independently and in collaboration to encapsulate the entire value chain from theory through to actual implementation of solutions and tools.
 These include: a full-scope control room simulator to test innovative displays and evaluate human performance (HAMMLAB); a cybersecurity center to investigate cyber threats and evaluate protection mechanisms (Cybersecurity Center); a virtual reality center to test potentially useful applications of emerging technologies (Halden Virtiual Reality Center); a laboratory to explore future operational concepts within complex domains (FutureLab); and a laboratory to integrate machine learning techniques with biometric data for advanced understanding of human performance (Biometrics Lab).
-At the CASRR we design, prototype, fabricate and test high precision sensors as well as perform experimental testing of human-robot interaction with industrial and humanoid robots.
+At the HAL we can simulate and perform experimental testing of human-robot interaction with industrial and humanoid robots.

 Our in-depth cross-industrial knowledge of and expertise in digital systems, human factors and human-technology interaction (including automation, machine learning and robotics), big data management, fuels and materials analysis, safety and security, combined with our research laboratories makes HAL and IFE a unique asset for space research in Norway.
 HAL is also well-positioned to take advantage of the recently established national Cluster for Applied AI in Halden, of which IFE is a founding organisation.